+Examples of an emergency include:

+- chest pain or other heart attack signs,

+- · poisoning,

+- loss of consciousness,

+- convulsions or seizures,

+- broken back or neck,

+- · heavy bleeding,

+- sudden weakness on one side,

+- severe pain,

+- breathing problems,

+- · drug overdose,

+- severe allergic reaction,

+- severe burns, and

+- broken bones.

+Examples of non-emergencies are:

+- · colds,

+- flu,

+- · earaches,

-Examples of an emergency include chest pain or other heart attack signs, poisoning, loss of consciousness, convulsions or seizures, or broken back or neck.
-Examples also include heavy bleeding, sudden weakness on one side, severe pain, breathing problems, drug overdose, severe allergic reaction, severe burns, and broken bones.
-Examples of non-emergencies are colds, flu, ear aches, sore throats, and using the emergency room for your convenience or during normal physician office hours for medical conditions that can be treated in a physician's office.
+- sore throats, and

+- using the emergency room for your convenience or during normal physician office hours for medical conditions that can be treated in a physician's office.